 • Horizon 2020 funding to include SME Instrument

 InterTrade Ireland also offer a range of supports to startups and SMEs to include Fusion and Acumen and of course the Seedcorn Competition (see my business plan case study about a client company which won a Regional award of €20,000 in 2014)

 Other finance supports to be aware of are MicroFinance Ireland (previously First Step); Startup Refunds for Entrepreneurs (SURE) formerly known as Seed Capital Relief; and Employment and Investment Initiative (EII)] previously called as Business Expansion Scheme (BES).

 Other organisations to check out include: Enterprise Equity (AIB Seed Capital Fund); Kernel Capital (Bank of Ireland Seed Capital Fund); and HBAN – the business angel network to include WXNW (West by North West) which was established in April 2015; Nucleus Venture Partners; Spark Crowdfunding; Fundit.ie; IBM Global Entrepreneur Initiative and the Small Business Advice Programme; Skillnets, Plato, and Supply Network Shannon.

 BTW, Intertrade Ireland offer monthly regional clinics with Drew O’Sullivan aimed at helping companies seeking equity investment – this would be a good starting point for companies seeking equity investment.
 My blogpost on crowdfunding might also be of interest.

 All of the organisations listed in this blog have specific criteria that you should familiarise yourself with before making an official application.
 I think it is worth contacting them for a chat at an early stage to build a relationship.

-As always I welcome your comments and suggestions.
+As always I welcome your comments, social shares and suggestions.
 I would appreciate your help in adding to this list!